KennyZhangatang/KennyBluestampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/BhGjILsohk8?si=OxTlA4F_4tes0roK" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 For my first milestone, I successfully programmed a button to turn on an LED and display a message in the Arduino IDE’s serial monitor when pressed.
 This tested basic input and output, forming the foundation for my full project.
 The components used were a push button, LED, resistor, and an Arduino Uno.
 Next, I plan to add more elements like a buzzer and use state variables to manage multiple outputs and interactions.
-Some challenges could be wiring the circuit properly, as I had never read a schematic before.
+Some challenges were wiring the circuit properly, as I had never read a schematic before.
 Code:
 ```c++
 const int buttonPin = 2;  // the number of the pushbutton pin